 Please arrive 15 minutes before your tour begins to ensure a timely departure

 Old Port Spirits and Cigars, 79 Commercial Street, Portland, ME 04101

-Cellardoor Winery // Eighteen Twenty Wines // Blue Lobster Wine Company (alternate stop) // Maine Mead Works
+Cellardoor Winery // Eighteen Twenty Wines // Honeymaker Mead

 Portland, Maine has been known for their unique craft beer scene for some time now.
 But, what about our wine scene?!
-Now with over 20 different wineries in the state, most working with products grown specifically in Maine (in spite of the typical harsh weather and shorter growing season), owners’ abilities to think outside the vine has truly taken root.
+Now with over 25 different wineries in the state—most working with products grown specifically in Maine (in spite of the typical harsh weather and shorter growing season)—the abilities to think outside the vine has truly taken root.
 Portland has become home to a few of the big names and newest contenders in this ever-growing industry.
 Join us on this unique tour to explore the Portland wine scene in a way that you won’t find anywhere else and with stops that will truly change your perspective on what wine even is!

 Last but not least, we’ll stop at Honeymaker Mead.
 Founded in 2007 by Ben Alexander as Maine Mead Works, Honeymaker strives to reintroduce the world to the oldest of all fermented beverages: a wine made from honey called mead.
 In collaboration with South African scholar Dr. Garth Cambray, they developed a state-of-the-art continuous fermentation system, bringing mead making into the 21st century.
 While traditional mead is often heavy and syrupy, you’ll be pleased to find that the team has developed a light, dry, modern take on the formula.
 Learn about the secret of their success and taste their extensive list of variations, including some invigorating sparkling Ram Island mead blends.

 After the tour, we’ll drop you back off at Old Port Spirits and Cigars to grab some bottles and cans before continuing your exploration of lively downtown Portland.